-Type(s) of applications sought: Competing Continuation, New
+Type(s) of applications sought: New

 HRSA will provide funding in the form of a cooperative agreement.
-A cooperative agreement, as opposed to a grant, is an award instrument of financial assistance where substantial involvement is anticipated between HRSA and the recipient during performance of the contemplated project.
+A cooperative agreement is an award instrument of financial assistance where substantial involvement is anticipated between HRSA and the recipient during performance of the contemplated project.